socky/socky-api/SPECIFICATION.md

     { auth: '<salt>:<signature>', data: '<user_data>' }

 Note that in final string user\_data will be JSON-encoded two times.
+If 'data' parameter is not provided by client then it should not be included in string\_to\_sign or final auth response.

 ## Sending data to other WS-Clients